 - Moral Event Horizon: Stansfield crosses it fairly early on, when he kills Matilda's family.

-Narm: Léon's slow motion, cross-eyed yell right before his room gets hit with a grenade.
+- Léon's slow-motion, cross-eyed roar, seemingly apropos of nothing, right before his room gets hit with a grenade.

 - Oldman's performance of Stansfield can occasionally slip into this, depending on who you ask.

 - Nightmare Fuel: Norman Stansfield: A drug-addicted psycho with the law on his side.

 - Retroactive Recognition: Adam Busch, best known as Warren Mears from Buffy the Vampire Slayer, has a bit part in the film.